moleculerjs/moleculer/README-draft.md

 ```

 # Statistics
-Moleculer has a statistics module, what collects and aggregates the count & latency info of requests.
+Moleculer has a statistics module that collects and aggregates the count & latency info of the requests.
-You can enable in boker options with `statistics: true` property.
+You can enable it in boker options with `statistics: true` property.
 You need to enable [metrics](#metrics) functions too!

 Broker emits global events as `metrics.node.stats`.
 The payload contains the statistics.